denisbakhtin/dirk/README.md

 ## Note for the brave

 Dart is a beautiful language.
 The absence of type reflection for AOT binaries forces some moderate code generation to make things convenient.
 So learn and love `build_runner`, it is a nice tool to have and master.
+The advantage is - generated views are compiled with your main program and I believe are as fast as they can be (but there is always a room for optimization).

 ### Note for advanced users